ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 Dear Diary, long time no see.
 I learned Rust and Swift, and a bit of kotlin.

 Also, i'm really trying hard to switch to Ghidra, but everytime i use it remind me of how good IDA is.
-Still, IDA is so damn expensive... of course it's time to nenew my IDA licence and i can't really spare the expense.
+Still, IDA is so damn expensive... of course it's time to renew my IDA licence and i can't really spare the expense.

 About the SSTIC challenged.
 I finished 12th on the first flag but couldn't find the others. imho, the 2nd flag was too far away.
 I was on the right path.
 I fully reverse engineered the binary, found the exploit (a poorly designed struct related to username, if i remember correctly), the exploit would have helped to poke the windows kernel and get a shell.

 Anyway, i'm busy analyzing a malware in my small spare time.
-An oldschool one corrupting the MBR.
+An old-school one corrupting the MBR.
 Good old time.

 ### uselessdisk.exe